 Welcome to Voracious Bookworms!
 This is a special place created for families that are raising advanced young readers.
-All reviews reflect my personal opinions and can be used as a reference by anyone, but at the end of each review, I have included a special note regarding the book’s appropriateness for younger readers.
-Feel free to check in and ask me about a particular book; if I have read it, I will be happy to let you know what I think.
-I hope you enjoy Voracious Bookworms and find it useful!
+I write these book reviews for everyone, but at the end of each review, I always include a special note regarding the book’s appropriateness for younger readers.
+Feel free to ask me about a particular book; if I have read it, I will be happy to let you know what I think.
+To all voracious bookworms out there, let’s start reading!

 Still Alice by Lisa Genova